Black hole: Properties

-The no-hair theorem postulates that, once it achieves a stable condition after formation, a black hole has only three independent physical properties: mass, electric charge, and angular momentum; the black hole is otherwise featureless.
-If the conjecture is true, any two black holes that share the same values for these properties, or parameters, are indistinguishable from one another.
-The degree to which the conjecture is true for real black holes is currently an unsolved problem.
+The no-hair theorem establishes that, once it achieves a stable condition after formation, a black hole has only three independent physical properties: mass, electric charge, and angular momentum; the black hole is otherwise featureless.
+Any two black holes that share the same values for these properties, or parameters, are indistinguishable from one another.
+A related no-hair conjecture proposes that dynamic gravitational collapse always results in an object characterized with only these three properties.
+The conjecture is currently an unsolved problem.
+The no-hair theorem also makes idealized assumptions in addition to equilibrium that may not apply to astrophysical objects.